openplans/openblock-old/README.txt

 The eb map system.
 This is mostly used for rendering and serving map tiles with Mapnik.

-It also contains some clustering display logic used by ebpub, so you need to have it installed even if you don't use Mapnik.
+ebgeo also contains some clustering display logic used by ebpub, so you need to have it installed even if you don't use Mapnik.
+(TODO: we should break that dependency)

 For more information, see ebgeo/README.TXT